rmitchellscott/Aviary/AUTHENTICATION.md

 - **OIDC_REDIRECT_URL**: The callback URL where users are redirected after authentication (must match provider configuration)
 - **OIDC_SCOPES**: Comma-separated list of OAuth2 scopes to request (defaults to "openid,profile,email")
 - **OIDC_AUTO_CREATE_USERS**: Whether to automatically create user accounts for new OIDC users (true/false)
+- **OIDC_ADMIN_GROUP**: Name of the OIDC group that grants admin privileges.
+Users must be members of this group to receive admin rights.
+If not set, the first user becomes admin
 - **OIDC_SUCCESS_REDIRECT_URL**: Where to redirect users after successful login (optional, defaults to "/")
 - **OIDC_POST_LOGOUT_REDIRECT_URL**: Where to redirect users after logout (optional)